Blog

 At the very beginning of their creative journey, YouTubers often ask us one particular question.
 What is more important: views or subscribers?
 We always have a universal answer to this question — strive for views and a quality target audience.

-You will not be paid for subscribers, you will be paid for ads.
+According to YouTube monetization, you will not be paid for subscribers, you will be paid for ads.
 So don’t hurry to get upset when you see a small increase in subscribers.
 Think about how to motivate not only to watch your videos, but also to subscribe to you.
+By the way, not too long ago we’ve published YouTube Shorts monetization guide.
+Be sure to check it out!

 2. One bad video will ruin the channel’s statistics